loafey/master-thesis/Thesis/TODO/Major.md

     but a datastructure does not "accept" anything as a "return value".

-  - [ ] "the higher-order function: ∗ (�� ⊗ ¬�� ⊗ ∼ ��)": I don't know _what_
-    higher order function you mean to write, or how this string of symbols is supposed to represent it.

 - 3.3: Types & values
   - [ ] "the contexts Γ, Δ, must be disjoint" should not be a comment / explanation but a part of the requirements of the rule.